Magnus von Braun: Surrender at Reutte

 In the spring of 1945, Allied "big arrow" offensives drove into Germany from all sides, and everything fell apart.
 The raw materials flowing into the Kohnstein tunnels dwindled to a trickle, then stopped altogether.
-617 completed missiles had left the Mittelwerk in February, roughly matching the peak rate of the previous four months; in March, production fell to 362, although no records past March 18 survive, so it is unclear how many missiles were actually put together that month.
-By April 1, the assembly line had stopped entirely.
+617 completed missiles had left the Mittelwerk in February, roughly matching the peak rate of the previous four months; in March, production fell to 362, although no records past 18 March survive, so it is unclear how many missiles were actually put together that month.
+By 1 April, the assembly line had stopped entirely.
 That day, German civilians undertook a records-sanitizing effort inside their workplace before fleeing from the advancing American army.
-Prisoner Charles Sadron went into the tunnels on April 1; he later wrote, "The civilians busied themselves with mysterious work.
+Prisoner Charles Sadron went into the tunnels on 1 April; he later wrote, "The civilians busied themselves with mysterious work.
 We were made to rip down notices and signs.
 We had to hand over written material we had on our persons."
 It was kindling for a bonfire.
-When André Ribault descended on April 2 to the office where he drafted technical drawings for the engineers, he saw that "all documents have been burned.
+When André Ribault descended on 2 April to the office where he drafted technical drawings for the engineers, he saw that "all documents have been burned.
 Looks completely destroyed.
 Not a single ‘cigar’ left on the assembly line."
 This paperwork purge had some success; for example, we know from a wealth of testimony that hundreds of sabotage reports were written, but none has ever been found.

 Unfortunately, the nightmare for the inmates was not yet over.
-Many German civilians employees began fleeing the area by April 2, perhaps due to an attack by Allied fighter-bombers on Nordhausen the previous day that lasted an hour.
+Many German civilians employees began fleeing the area by 2 April, perhaps due to an attack by Allied fighter-bombers on Nordhausen the previous day that lasted an hour.
 Some feared that worse was yet to come.
 They were correct; Nordhausen was about to be incinerated.
-On the nights of April 3 and 4, the British sent massive waves of four-engine heavy bombers to destroy the town.
+On the nights of 3 and 4 April, the British sent massive waves of four-engine heavy bombers to destroy the town.
 These experienced airman knew how to drop the perfect blend of marking flares, incendiary firebombs and high explosive to create a wind-driven self-sustaining firestorm.
 For two nights, they deployed their pyrotechnic art over Nordhausen to perfection, burning three-quarters of the town to cinders and killing 8,800 people, of which 1,500 were enslaved laborers at Dora.
 A few surviving prisoners were able to escape during the second raid, which partially smashed the camp's infrastructure and left a momentary absence of authority.